Hlinka Gretzky Cup: Showcasing the Future of Hockey

 - Eight teams are split into two groups of four.

-- Each team plays three round-robin games within its group.
+- Each team plays three games within its group.

 Advancement: